How to hire the best freelance medical writer

 Looking for a freelance medical writer or medical communications expert?
 This guide explains everything you need to know to hire the best fit for your project.

 We are living at a time where content is developed and disseminated at an ever-increasing speed and volume.
 Easy access and the multichannel infrastructure used to share this wealth of information can, at times, make it difficult to distinguish between genuine content and content that reflects opinions, incorrect facts or outright fiction.
 Therefore, traceability of information is vital to allow the reader to consult original sources and make an informed decision as to the nature of the content consumed.

 Often seen as a necessary, but time-consuming evil, referencing is a fundamental aspect of content development and traceability, especially in the scientific field.
-No matter by whom (freelance medical writer or PR freelance writer), in which setting (virtual PR agency, healthcare communications agency or healthcare PR agency) or for which medium (print media, online media, social media) content is developed, correct and suitable referencing indicates the standard of quality and integrity of a publication.
+No matter by whom (freelance medical writer or PR freelancer), in which setting (medical communications agency or healthcare PR agency) or for which medium (print media, online media, social media) content is developed, correct and suitable referencing indicates the standard of quality and integrity of a publication.
 The aim is not only to ensure that statements are supported by evidence, but that other people’s work and ideas, whether they are common knowledge and have been widely accepted or not, are suitably acknowledged and not presented as one’s own.
 In other words, to avoid plagiarism.

 While many publications, especially in the online space, do not require referencing, scientific publications require authors to demonstrate that any claims or statements are substantiated by trustworthy and reputable sources and that the publication has been carefully and thoroughly prepared.
 Not all sources are equally suitable for different types of publications or topics, but more on that later.